 CMHC calculates your mortgage insurance premium based on the size of your down payment or loan-to-value ratio.
 The more you pay upfront, the lower your cost of mortgage insurance will be.
 Generally speaking, mortgage rates are in the range of 0.6-4.5%.

 The following chart outlines the approximate premiums for different scenarios:

 How do you calculate your cost of mortgage default insurance?

-Calculating the cost of your mortgage default insurance is pretty easy.
+Calculating the cost of mortgage insurance is pretty easy.
 First, determine these three things.

 - How large is your down payment?

 - How large of a mortgage will you require?
-(You can calculate this by deducting your down payment amount from the purchase price.)
+(You can calculate this by deducting your down payment mortgage amount from the buying price.)

-- Your mortgage premium rate (Check the above table).
+- Your mortgage default insurance premium rate (Check the above table).